A topic from the subject of Biochemistry in Chemistry.

 Ethical Considerations

-Concerns about the potential risks of genetic engineering, including unintended consequences and ethical implications.
-Importance of responsible use and regulation of DNA manipulation techniques.
+Concerns exist regarding the potential risks of genetic engineering, including unintended consequences and ethical implications.
+Responsible use and regulation of DNA manipulation techniques are crucial.

 Experiment: Manipulation of DNA and Genes